 - Mimi Usa – Kodomo no Jinkan;

-For some, the spiky hair of anime characters is unrealistic, but did you know that there is a truth to all of this?
-Yes, some Japanese have already looked in the mirror and saw their hair defying gravity.
+For some anime characters spiky hair is unrealistic, but did you know that there is a kernel of truth in all this?
+Yes, some Japanese people have looked in the mirror and seen their hair defying gravity.

-The Japanese are mainly descendants of the Yamato ethnic group, but many also include roots from other ethnic groups native to Japan (such as Emishi, Hayato, Kumaso, Ainu, Ryukyuan and others.
-Some even with English and Scottish roots.
+The Japanese are primarily descended from the Yamato ethnicity, but many also include roots from other Native Japanese ethnicities (such as Emishi, Hayato, Kumaso, Ainu, Ryukyuan, and others.
+Some even have English and Scottish roots.

-When styled, the japanese hair it is more likely to maintain its shape for longer periods than other ethnicities.
-This allows many Japanese to have stylized hair thanks to its texture.
+When styled, Japanese hair is more likely to retain its shape for longer periods of time than other ethnicities.
+This allows many Japanese people to have stylized hair thanks to its texture.

-Hair strands that project horizontally in front of the ears and loose strands of hair that defy gravity by bending up from the top of the head, are realistic natural hair formations, some Japanese simply look in the mirror encounter these characteristics.
+Strands of hair that protrude horizontally in front of the ears and loose strands of hair that defy gravity by curving upwards from the top of the head are realistic natural hair formations, some Japanese people simply look in the mirror and encounter these characteristics.

 For this reason anime are quite different in their hair styles.
 As much as the Japanese need to follow a pattern, straight and black hair because of schools, those who follow alternative fashions easily manage to style their hair.